 Insulin Pump Therapy (IPT) is another way to deliver insulin under the skin.
-Insulin is infused in the background over 24 hours (basal insulin) and boosted to match meal carbohydrate or corrections (bolus).
+Insulin is infused in the background over 24 hours (basal insulin) and to match meal carbohydrate or corrections.
 IPT can provide more flexibility and further options but for some people they can feel like more work.

-At Leeds we offer a number of insulin pumps including those manufactured by
+There are a number of insulin pumps including those manufactured by:

 - Medtronic

 - Insulet

 - Tandem

-- Roche

 - Ypsomed

+- •

 Each pump comes with a four year warranty and therefore a four year commitment to the chosen pump.
-Attending our "Pump showcase" sessions, which are held each month, enables comparison of key features.
 Further discussion with the team helps to ensure individual needs and preferences are considered to ensure the most suitable choice is made.

 If you would like to know more about pump therapy, please ask your diabetes nurse or any of the diabetes team.
-There is an expectation that the family will work closely with the team and a change to this therapy will involve extra nurse led clinic visits, before and after pump start.
+There is an expectation that the family will work closely with the team and a change to this therapy will involve extra nurse-led clinic visits, before and after pump start.